 The most fundamental steps of the B2 Tourist Visa application process are as follows:

-What are the Required Documents for a B2 U.S. Tourist Visa Application?
+What documents are required for a B2 visa?

-The following documents will need to be provided in a basic B2 Tourist Visa application:
+The following supporting documents will need to be provided in a basic B2 Tourist Visa application:

-- A photo which meets US visa guidelines
+- A photo that meets US visa guidelines

 - Interview confirmation page